 Planning Tips for a Smooth Ski Week Vacation

-Ski Week is one of the most popular times to visit Lake Tahoe, which means a little advance planning can go a long way in creating a stress free and enjoyable trip.
+Ski Week is one of the most popular times to visit Lake Tahoe, which means a little advance planning can go a long way in creating a stress-free and enjoyable trip.
 Booking your accommodations, lift tickets, rentals, and lessons as early as possible gives you access to the best availability and often better pricing.
-Peak Ski Week dates tend to fill quickly, especially for larger homes and family friendly properties, so locking things in ahead of time helps eliminate last minute scrambling and allows you to focus on the fun.
+Peak Ski Week dates tend to fill quickly, especially for larger homes and family-friendly properties, so locking things in ahead of time helps eliminate last-minute scrambling and allows you to focus on the fun.

 Once you arrive, setting yourself up with groceries and basic supplies can make the entire week feel easier.
 Many guests like to stop at a grocery store on their way into town or take advantage of grocery delivery services so the kitchen is stocked from day one.
 Having breakfast items, snacks, and simple dinner options on hand means fewer errands and more time to relax.
 If dining out is part of your plan, making reservations in advance for popular restaurants is highly recommended, particularly for weekend nights and holidays.